mapk/monostack/readme.txt

 Yes.
 I use CSS variables which are not supported in IE. I also use ES6 (ie. arrow functions and includes) which are also not supported in IE.

 == Changelog ==

+= 2.0.1 =
+* Added Ernesto Mendez to the readme.txt file for his excellent dev work.

 = 2.0 =
 * A big version jump due to a refactor of the syntax highlighting code.
 Using regex now and adapted fully for translations.
 There is still a minor issue with text at the end of sentences not being highlighted.